-1. Wear Healthy Shoes as Much as Possible
+1. Wear Foot-Healthy Shoes as Much as Possible

-Resolve to wear only healthy shoes as much as possible.
+Resolve to wear only foot-healthy shoes as much as possible when you are out and about.
 This simple strategy will help you treat or prevent some of the most common toe, foot, and lower extremity problems, including bunions, hammertoes, ingrown toenails, neuromas, plantar fasciosis, and shin splints.
-Healthy shoes allow your feet and toes to function the way nature intended; that is, with toes splayed and heel and forefoot on a level plane.
-Healthy shoes are shoes that don’t get in the way of your feet or alter your gait in any way.
-Using healthy shoes is especially important for weight-bearing activities, including weight-bearing activities in both casual and athletic situations.
-Wearing conventional footwear (with its many injurious design features) for running and walking can accelerate toe deformities and lead to chronic foot and toe problems.
+Foot-healthy shoes permit your foot, including your toes, to function in a natural manner; that is, with toes splayed and heel and forefoot on a level plane.
+Foot-healthy footwear doesn't get in the way of your feet or alter your gait in any significant way.
+Using foot-healthy shoes is especially important for weight-bearing activities, including walking, running, jumping, and standing.
+Wearing conventional footwear (with its many injurious design features—more on this below) for running and walking can accelerate toe deformities and lead to chronic foot and toe problems.

 2. Resolve to Make Wise Footwear Purchases

-To ensure natural foot health, make your next footwear purchase one that incorporates only foot-healthy design features.
-Key design features to avoid when shopping for new footwear include heel elevation, toe spring, tapering toe boxes, and rigid soles.
-An ideal shoe has no heel elevation or toe spring, only a completely flat sole from heel to toe.
+To ensure improved foot health, make your next footwear purchase one that incorporates only foot-healthy design features.
+Key design features to avoid when shopping for new footwear include heel elevation, toe spring, tapering toe boxes, and rigid, inflexible soles.
+An ideal shoe, then, has no heel elevation or toe spring, only a completely flat sole from heel to toe.
 This flat platform allows your principle foot arch to act as it is supposed to and helps enable natural arch support.
-A sufficiently wide toe box is widest at the ends of your toes and allows your toes to splay optimally when standing, walking, or running.
-A shoe with a flexible sole improves your tactile sensation of the ground and helps strengthen your intrinsic, or internal, foot muscles.
+A sufficiently wide toe box is widest at the ends of the toes and allows your toes to splay optimally when standing, walking, or running.
+A shoe with a flexible sole improves your tactile sensation (ensuring higher-quality footfalls) and helps strengthen your intrinsic, or internal, foot muscles.
 You should be able to easily fold your shoe in half or twist its sole with little restriction.
 Natural Footgear offers a variety of men's and women's foot-healthy shoes that respect natural foot anatomy and function.

 3. Wear Correct Toes Every Day

-Wearing your Correct Toes every day is an excellent way to improve foot and toe health.
+Wearing your Correct Toes toe spacers every day is an excellent way to improve foot and toe health.
 Correct Toes creates space between your toes and realigns your toes to their normal anatomical position.
 In this optimal position, your toes are free to perform as they were intended, and you are less likely to experience the foot and toe problems that plague so many shod, or shoe-wearing, individuals.
 It’s important to transition into Correct Toes use slowly, as it can take some time for your foot to adapt to this new toe orientation.
-It’s also important that you use your Correct Toes in shoes that possess sufficiently wide toe boxes to accommodate natural toe splay.
+It’s also important that you use your Correct Toes in shoes that possess sufficiently wide toe boxes to accommodate natural toe splay—the Shoe Liner Test can help you determine this.
 You can use your Correct Toes on your bare feet, over toe socks, or within conventional socks.
-Some people use Correct Toes as a night splint to help treat bunions and other foot and toe problems.
+Some people even use Correct Toes as a night splint to help treat bunions and other foot and toe problems.

-Certain foot stretches can enhance your foot health, especially if you perform them on a regular basis.
-We find several foot and toe stretches particularly helpful, including the Toe Extensor Stretch.
-This stretch helps lengthen tight toe extensor muscles and tendons.
-Tight toe extensors can cause a variety of foot and toe problems, and the Toe Extensor Stretch helps balance the pull of toe flexor and extensor tendons on your toes.
-Other helpful foot stretches or exercises include the Big Toe Stretch and the Hacky Sack Grab Exercise, both of which can be easily performed at home.
+Certain exercises can enhance your foot health and improve your foot form and function, especially if you perform them on a regular basis.
+One particularly important foot and toe exercise is the Toe Extensor Stretch.
+This stretch helps lengthen tight toe extensor muscles and tendons—a problem caused by the long-term use of conventional footwear.
+Tight toe extensors can cause a variety of foot and toe problems, including crooked toes, and the Toe Extensor Stretch helps rebalance the pull of toe flexor and extensor tendons on your toes.
+Other helpful foot stretches or exercises include the Big Toe Stretch and the Hacky Sack Grab Exercise, both of which can easily be performed at home.
 Please visit this page to view other top exercises for your feet and toes.

 5. Be Active & SMART!

-Being physically active is an excellent way to ensure natural foot health, especially if you choose to be active in footwear that allows you to incorporate Correct Toes and respects nature’s brilliant foot design.
-We encourage you to select an activity that you find truly enjoyable to help put your feet and toes to good use.
+Being physically active is an excellent way to develop optimal foot health, especially if you choose to be active in footwear that respects nature’s brilliant foot design and allows you to comfortably wear Correct Toes and other helpful footgear.
+We encourage you to select an activity that you find truly enjoyable—whether it be hiking, trail running, dancing, gym workouts, gardening, or something else entirely—to help put your feet and toes to good use.
 We also encourage you to set fitness goals that are SMART—Specific, Measurable, Attainable, Realistic, and Time-Bound (e.g., “I want to be able to run 5 miles in 40 minutes by May 15.”).
 A SMART approach to fitness or health goals keeps you engaged in the process of health attainment, and it ensures that you experience frequent successes to keep you motivated.